marcoparello/CTF-Writeups/n00bzCTF-2024/Forensics/Wave.md

 ![](../images/wave-part-7.png)

-I then convert it to lowercase, and submit `n00bzctf{beepbopmorsecode}`, which solves the challenge.
+Due to the challenge description specifying that the inside of the flag is in lowercase, I changed `BEEPBOPMORSECODE` to `beepbopmorsecode`.
+I then submitted `n00bzctf{beepbopmorsecode}`, and solved the challenge.